kraffcho/Little-Red-Riding-Hood-Adventures/README.md

 ## 💣 Special Items & Inventory System

 The game features a special items system that adds strategic depth to gameplay.
-Currently, bombs are the primary special item available.
+Two types of special items are available: bombs and the Hunter's Cloak.

 ### Item Spawning

-- **Spawn Delay**: Special items (bombs) begin spawning after **5 seconds** of gameplay
+- **Bombs**: Begin spawning after **5 seconds** of gameplay
   - Timer starts when countdown completes (not during countdown)
-- **Continuous Spawning**: After the initial delay, new items spawn every **5 seconds** (configurable)
+  - After the initial delay, new bombs spawn every **5 seconds** (configurable)
-- **Random Placement**: Items are placed randomly on valid tiles (avoiding obstacles and entities)
-- **Multiple Items**: You can collect multiple bombs - they stack in your inventory
+  - You can collect multiple bombs - they stack in your inventory
-- **Max on Map**: Maximum of 3 bombs can exist on the map at the same time
+  - Maximum of 3 bombs can exist on the map at the same time
+- **Hunter's Cloak**: Spawns **once per level**
+  - Appears randomly between **20-40 seconds** after gameplay starts
+  - Only one cloak spawns per level
+- **Random Placement**: All items are placed randomly on valid tiles (avoiding obstacles and entities)

 ### Collecting Items

 - Simply walk over a special item icon on the game board to collect it
 - Collected items are automatically added to your inventory
-- Collection sound effect plays when picking up a bomb
+- Collection sound effect plays when picking up items
+- Collection messages appear: "💣 BOMB COLLECTED!" or "🧥 HUNTER'S CLOAK COLLECTED!"
 - Inventory appears in the header (left section) with 3 fixed slots

 ### Using Bombs